How you had YourSay:

 As our city expands, we're planning for a Canberra that's inclusive, innovative, healthy, smart, active and fun.
 By developing new and improved properties, we ensure safe, affordable and secure housing choices are in place for everyone.

-We want to hear your ideas on the development of a dual-occupancy development at 12 Neworra Place, Giralang (see the Location tab).
+We asked to hear your ideas on the development of a dual-occupancy development at 12 Neworra Place, Giralang (see the Location tab).

 The proposed development is in close proximity to local schools, shops and public transport and will provide modern, energy efficient housing.
 The two 4-bedroom properties will ensure that families can be supported in a community close to essential services such as schools, sporting fields and public transport.